mercari/tortoise/docs/vertical.md

 On the other hand, Tortoise always scales **up** the resource request as soon as possible regardless of whether Tortoise recently has scaled the resources or not.

-### exceptional case; behave like Horizontal

-Rarely the number of replicas get increased/decreased instead of increasing the resource request.
-- When the resource request reaches `MaximumMemoryBytes` or `MaximumCPUCores`.
-- When the resource usage gets increased unusually and the resource utilization is more than `UpperTargetResourceUtilization`.